 Does Dave Grohl still live in Encino?

 Yes, Dave Grohl continues to reside in his Encino mansion in Los Angeles, California.
-This luxurious home serves as his primary residence.
+This luxury residence serves as his primary home.

 As of 2025, estimates suggest that Dave Grohl’s Encino mansion is valued between $10 million and $20 million, considering its size, amenities, and prime location.